Bankruptcy, Personal and Business Finances

 For most individuals, there are two types, or Chapters, of bankruptcy for which they are eligible: Chapter 7 and Chapter 13.
 Individuals with a large amount of debt, over a certain limit, are not eligible for Chapter 13, but instead may be required to file a Chapter 11.

-If you are in need of a bankruptcy attorney in Chicago, Illinois, contact the Law Offices of Thomas W. Drexler today to discuss your case.
+If you are in need of a bankruptcy attorney in Chicago, Illinois, contact the Law Offices of Thomas W. Drexler today to discuss your case with a Chapter 11 Lawyer.